 Policy & Advocacy

-We are supporting the Global Fragility and Violence Reduction Act of 2018.
+We co-lead the coalition supporting the Global Fragility Act of 2019.

 AfP provides coordination and leadership around global and regional peacebuilding advocacy.
-We consistently engage with international networks like GPPAC and European alliances like EPLO.
-Working with diverse partners to present a powerful, unified peacebuilding voice on global policy issues and to connect local citizens to policy leaders is a cornerstone of our work.
+We consistently engage with international networks like the Global Partnership for the Prevention of Armed Conflict and European alliances like the European Peacebuilding Liaison Office.
+We work with diverse partners to present a powerful, unified peacebuilding voice on global policy issues and to connect local citizens to policy leaders.

 If you have any comments or questions regarding AfP’s Policy & Advocacy work, please contact Liz Hume at firstname.lastname@example.org